coderXcode/intelligentbrokerforcloud/README.md

 **IMPORTANT**

-1.(FOR NEW DATABASE) CREATE A MYSQL DATABASE NAMED "clodserv" AND SET USERNAME TO MANAKS AND PASSWORD TO "123".
+1.(FOR NEW DATABASE) CREATE A MYSQL DATABASE NAMED "cloudserv" AND SET USERNAME TO MANAKS AND PASSWORD TO "123".

 2.(FOR AN OLDER DATABASE MAKE CHANGES IN DB.JAVA CHANGE- "  con=DriverManager.getConnection("jdbc:derby://localhost:1527/DATABASENAME","USERNAME","PASSWORD");"